atljoseph/snapr/Readme.md

 ## TODO

 - Test and document with PAM and Crontab (exit code 0 for pam)
+- AWS Upload - do not clean up if not successful
+- Add Download Command and tests
 - Add List Command and tests to list capture devices
-- Add Download Command and tests

 ## Build